-Generally, do not report a transfer between trustees or issuers that involves no payment or distribution of funds to the participant, including a trustee-to-trustee transfer from one IRA to another IRA, valid transfers from one section 403(b) plan in accordance with paragraphs 1 through 3 of Regulations section 1.403(b)-10(b), or for the purchase of permissive service credit under section 403(b)(13) or section 457(e)(17) in accordance with paragraph 4 of Regulations section 1.403(b)-10(b) and Regulations section
+Generally, do not report a transfer between trustees or issuers that involves no payment or distribution of funds to the participant, including a trustee-to-trustee transfer from one IRA to another IRA, valid transfers from one section 403(b) plan in accordance with paragraphs 1 through 3 of Regulations section 1.403(b)-10(b), or for the purchase of permissive service credit under section 403(b)(13) or section 457(e)(17) in accordance with paragraph 4 of Regulations section 1.403(b)-10(b) and Regulations section 1.457-10(b)(8).
+However, you must report:

-- 1.457-10(b)(8).
-However, you must report: Recharacterized IRA contributions; - Roth IRA conversions; and - Direct rollovers from qualified plans (including governmental section 457(b) plans) and section 403(b) plans, including any direct rollovers from such plans that are qualified rollover contributions described in section 408A(e).
+- Recharacterized IRA contributions;

+- Roth IRA conversions; and

+- Direct rollovers from qualified plans, section 403(b) plans or governmental section 457(b) plans, including

+any direct rollovers from such plans that are qualified rollover contributions described in section 408A(e).